Rmanamr/CMD-count-vowels-Python/README.md

 using Python version 3.11.4

 Run the program using :
-"python CMD-count-vowels.py"
+CMD_count_vowels.exe
+or typing :
+"python CMD_count_vowels.py" in Windows CMD
 while CMD is in the CMD-count-vowels.py directory

 You can see the program document using :
-"python -m pydoc CMD-count-vowels"
+"python -m pydoc CMD_count_vowels"
  while CMD is in the CMD-count-vowels.py directory

 Feel free to contact me at: